kaka-zuumi/VENUSpy/README.md

 pip install ase
 ```

-The file `cli.py` can be run with your favourite Python environment so long as the appropriate packages can be installed.
+The file `cli.py` can be run with your favourite Python environment so long as the appropriate packages can be installed; if installed with pip, then it can also be accessed with the alias `venuspy-cli`.
 Then, input files and command line arguments can be supplied to it.

 There are three key features in VENUSpy:
 - [Sampling Methods](#sampling-methods)